What is the European Accessibility Act? How Does it Affect Businesses?

 What Happens for Not Complying with the EAA?

 Enforcement of the EAA will be handled by individual EU nations through market surveillance, and non-compliance can lead to serious repercussions.
-While penalties differ across countries, they may include the removal of products or services from the market, hefty fines of up to three million euros, or even your company can get suspended to operate further.
+Penalties vary by Member State and may include significant financial fines, withdrawal of products from the market, corrective action orders, or suspension of service offerings.

-What’s the Difference Between EU Web Accessibility Directive and WCAG?
+What’s the Difference Between the EU Web Accessibility Directive and WCAG?

 While the EU Web Accessibility Directive and the Web Content Accessibility Guidelines 2.2 (WCAG 2.2) may overlap, they are distinct initiatives.
 They have different implications in private and public organizations.
 The core of the web accessibility directive lies in the WCAG 2.0.
 The directive does not hold specific rules for apps or websites to comply with.
 In fact, the readers have to refer to Standard EN 301 549 of the Accessible ICT Procurement Toolkit, which cites WCAG 2.2 for more clarification.

 So, what makes them different, and why is it necessary to follow both?
-The WCAG 2.0 and WCAG 2.2 are set by the World Wide Web Consortium.
+The WCAG 2.0, WCAG 2.1, and WCAG 2.2 are set by the World Wide Web Consortium.
 They are influential, but they cannot legally enforce the guidelines on their own.
 By setting down WCAG principles in the web directive, the European Union makes it necessary for all its members to follow the WCAG 2.2 Level AA standards by default.
-Hence the directive is needed to set the WCAG in motion and compulsorily make everyone follow it.
+Hence, the directive is needed to set the WCAG in motion and compulsorily make everyone follow it.

 EU Web Accessibility Directive vs the European Accessibility Act